3 moments in Vista that make me consider Linux

 While I usually argue that driver-incompatibility is not Microsoft's fault due to hardware vendors having access to Vista for well over a year now, plenty of the changes that have had to be made to drivers wouldn't be needed if Microsoft hadn't turned Vista into the world's biggest software DRM platform.

-Vista features layer-upon-layer of hardware and software monitoring so that media apps can "trust" the route through from storage media through to the screen.
-If a system cannot be trusted (through incompatible/untrusted hardware) the media is distorted into a poorer quality version.
+Vista features layer-upon-layer of hardware and software monitoring so that media apps can “trust” the route through from storage media through to the screen.
+If a system cannot be trusted (through incompatible/un_trust_ed hardware) the media is distorted into a poorer quality version.

 And all this monitoring requires hardware to power it.
 Performance that could be used to run the system is being syphoned off to ensure that I'm not doing something with media I'm not supposed to.
 Microsoft effectively said it was okay to waste the hardware of users on the whim of media companies — something that doesn't sit right by me.
 DRM is pointless and ineffective yet some percentage of my system resources are paying that tax regardless of my actions.